What is the J1 Cultural Exchange Visa Program?

-The J1 Visa Program is a non-immigrant visa which allows foreign nationals to enter the U.S. to participate in an internship or training program with an American company for 12 months.
+The J1 Cultural Exchange Visa Program is a non-immigrant visa which allows foreign nationals to enter the U.S. to participate in an internship or training program with an American company for 12 months.

 You will obtain practical experience to help reinforce your academic studies and enhance your career through a structured work-based program and improve your knowledge of American business culture.

 Hospitality Placements USA also known as HPUSA offers a professional service as a liaison between the J1 cultural exchange participant, the sponsor organization and the host employer.
 HPUSA acts as a vendor to our J1 participants by facilitating the J1 Visa process and supporting our participants to successfully complete the program.
 HPUSA is not an employer.